Maryland High School Assessment (MHSA)

 High School Assessment (HSA) & PARCC Information

 Students who took an Algebra 1 and/or English 10 test prior to 2016-2017, either HSA or PARCC, are not required to pass these tests.

 Algebra 1 and English 10 HSA tests ended in summer 2015; taking these tests is no longer possible.
 Students enrolled in Algebra 1 and English 10 for the first time in 2016 – 2017 and after must pass those PARCC assessments.
-Students graduating in school years 2016-2017 and 2017-2018, who are first-time PARCC Algebra 1 and/or PARCC English Language Arts 10 test-takers in those school years satisfy the graduation requirement through participation and are exempt from completing a Bridge Plan(s).
-The Maryland State Department of Education (MSDE) has established passing scores for both PARCC assessments.
+First-time PARCC test-takers in 2016-2017 and 2017-2018 who graduate by summer 2018 satisfy the graduation requirement through participation and are exempt from completing a Bridge Plan(s).
+The Maryland State Department of Education (MSDE) has established the passing score for both PARCC assessments.

 Meet all assessment requirements with passing scores on HSA or PARCC tests

 - HSA Algebra – 412 - PARCC Algebra 1 passing score 725